damianlewis/ansible-role-octobercms/README.md

 octobercms_database_user: root
 octobercms_database_password: ''
 ```
-Additional settings for configuring the database (MySQL, PostgreSQL and SQL Server)
+Additional settings for configuring the database.
+(MySQL, PostgreSQL and SQL Server)
 - `octobercms_database_host:string` - Specifies the host where the database is located.
 - `octobercms_database_port:int` - Specifies the port for accessing the database.
 - `octobercms_database_user:string` - Specifies the database user.